illinoistech-itm/jhajek/itmt-430/three-tier-tutorial/Readme.md

 * Discuss the concept of the three-tier web application
 * Explore the imperative nature of the three-tier application when dealing with cloud-native development
 * Discuss tooling needed to create a three-tier application
-* Discuss and explore the ramificaation of the modifications that modern operating systems require to become three-tier applications
+* Discuss and explore the ramifications of the modifications that modern operating systems require to become three-tier applications
 * Discuss and explore the security ramifications of implementing a three-tier web applcation

 ## Outcomes